FrankKesel/xilinx_tools/vitis/kernel_based_design/vitis_kernel_based_design.md

 ---
 ## Overview
 * In this tutorial the kernel based design using an extensible platform is described.
-You can find a pre-built extensible platform [here](../resources/extensible_platform/).
-Download the zip-file and unpack it on your computer.
-The location of the platform-directory can be anywhere on your computer.
+We will use a pre-built extensible platform which you can find [here](../resources/extensible_platform/).
 * It is assumed that you have a Kria KV260 Starter Kit board with Ubuntu Linux (Version 22.04) and the _Pynq_ framework for running Jupyter notebooks on the Kria target.
 Further information can be found here:
   * [Ubuntu Linux for the Kria KV260](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/2363129857/Getting+Started+with+Certified+Ubuntu+22.04+LTS+for+Xilinx+Devices)
   * [Pynq](http://www.pynq.io/)
 * We also further assume that you have installed Vitis Version 24.1 on a Linux computer running Ubuntu 22.04.
 * The tutorial will go through the following steps:
-  * Develop the IP kernel with Vitis HLS and export them as .xo-files.
+  * Develop the IP kernel with Vitis HLS.
   * Build the FPGA hardware, i.e. the bitfile for the programmable logic, with Vitis v++ compiler (using a bash script).
   * Transfer the hardware bitfile to the Kria target for SW development with Pynq or C/C++ development.
   * Import the hardware bitfile in Pynq as overlay and write Python SW with Jupyter Notebook running on the Kria board.